Dort helps Thunder top Trail Blazers 98-81, end 7-game skid | WTOP News

+“I said when he went out that we want to be a team that solves problems with five guys,” Thunder coach Mark Daigneault said.
+“That’s like internal messaging we use with the guys pretty regularly.
+And not having a player like Shai is a problem.
+You know, we would love to have Shai.
+And I thought tonight … we solved the problem with five guys.”

+Darius Bazley scored 15 points and Josh Giddey added 14 points and 12 rebounds for the Thunder.

-CJ McCollum scored 21 points and Norman Powell added 18 for Portland, which has lost four of five.
+CJ McCollum had 21 points and Norman Powell added 18 for Portland, which has lost four of five.

+“For the most part, this is one of those games where you couldn’t make a shot,” Blazers coach Chauncey Billups said.
+“Eighty-one points — anybody in the league scores 81 points, there’s no way you’re going to have a chance to win the game.
+But I thought we played the right way.
+Just couldn’t make them.”

 Portland took charge early, leading 31-19 after one quarter and 40-22 early in the second before the Thunder rallied and trailed 47-39 at the break.